 Civil and Environmental Engineering

-Faculty: Professor Tsiatas, chair; Associate Professor Hunter, director of graduate studies.
-Professors Baxter, Lee, Veyera, and Wright; Associate Professors Craver, Gindy, Thiem, and Thomas; Assistant Professors Akanda and Bradshaw; Adjunct Professors Harr and O’Neill; Adjunct Assistant Professors Badorek and George; Professors Emeriti Kovacs, Marcus, McEwen, Poon, and Urish.
+Faculty: Associate Professor Gindy, chair; Professor Tsiatas, director of graduate studies.
+Professors Baxter, Lee, Veyera, and Wright; Associate Professors Craver, Hunter, Thiem, and Thomas; Assistant Professors Akanda, Bradshaw, and Das; Adjunct Professors Harr and O’Neill; Adjunct Assistant Professors Badorek and George; Professors Emeriti Kovacs, Marcus, McEwen, Poon, and Urish.

 Environmental engineering: water supply and treatment facilities, municipal and industrial waste treatment, flocculation and coagulation of wastes, solid waste and hazardous waste management, modeling of environmental systems, groundwater pollution, groundwater exploration, coastal groundwater, nonpoint source pollution, stormwater management, river and estuary hydrology, hydraulics and water quality.